w3f/polkadot-wiki/docs/general/polkadot-v2.md

 ![core-usage-agile-rangeSplit](../assets/core-usage-agile-rangeSplit.png)

-### Strided Coretime
+### Interlaced Coretime

-Ranges can be strided (i.e., applications can take turns on a core) to share costs or decrease block production rate, for example.
+Ranges can be interlaced (i.e., applications can take turns on a core) to share costs or decrease block production rate, for example.

 ![core-usage-agile-rangeStrided](../assets/core-usage-agile-rangeStrided.png)